-Part 1 introduces students to the idea of researching to deepen understanding and immerses students in a collaborative process for exploring a topic, choosing an Area of Investigation, and developing Inquiry Questions.
+Part 1 introduces students to the idea of researching to deepen understanding and immerses students in a collaborative process for exploring a topic, choosing an Area of Investigation, and developing a detailed frame for their research plan.

-Part 2 addresses essential skills for assessing, annotating and making notes on sources to answer Inquiry Questions.
+Part 2 addresses essential skills for conducting searches for information based on Inquiry Questions.
+Skills such as searching for, annotating and making notes on sources needed to answer Inquiry Questions.
 Introduced here, these skills will be developed throughout the remainder of the unit.

-reading and evidence-based claim-making skills for analyzing sources in order to develop a deeper and comprehensive understanding of the Area of Investigation.
+Part 3 focuses students on the strategic close reading and evidence-based claim-making skills for analyzing key sources in order to develop a deeper and comprehensive understanding of their Areas of Investigation.

-In Part 4, they review and evaluate their materials and analysis, refine their Inquiry Questions based on the evaluation, and return to the sources to address the identified gaps, using the skills introduced in Parts 2 and 3.
+In Part 4, they review and evaluate their materials and analysis, refining their Inquiry Questions and extending their research where necessary-returning to the skills introduced in Parts 2 and 3.

-Part 5 supports students in organizing their research and synthesizing their analysis in order to develop an evidence-based perspective of the Areas of Investigation.
+Part 5 supports students in organizing their research and synthesizing their analysis in order to develop an evidence-based perspective of their Areas of Investigation.
 Students can use this perspective and Research Portfolio for creating a range of final products.

-HOW THIS UNIT MIGHT BE EMBEDDED IN CONTENT-BASED CURRICULUM
+E HOW THIS UNIT MIGHT BE EMBEDDED IN E CONTENT-BASED CURRICULUM

-Along with the research process and the Research Portfolio, the topics students explore and investigate make up the third component of the unit.
+Along with the research process and the Research The unit is also designed to support the Portfolio, the topics students explore and investigate make up the third component of the unit.
 This unit has been intentionally designed to support student research in a variety of curricular contexts.
 The activities introducing the research process and the materials that guide and construct the Research Portfolio can be used regardless of the subject matter students choose or need to investigate, or their purposes for that investigation.